ZechMB/WAfAts/README.md

 # WAfAts
-Wooting analog for ats and ets2
+Wooting analog for ats and ets2 allows analog inputs from a wooting keyboard to American Truck Simulator

 requires: https://github.com/WootingKb/wooting-analog-sdk
 unzip and copy the contents of WAfAts to "Steam\steamapps\common\American Truck Simulator\bin\win_x64"